GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Method

-where $\psi$ is the MLP operations, $w_{j}$ is the learned feature weight, $f_{j}$ is the feature information of $p_{j}$, $p_{j}$ is a neighboring point of centroid $p_{i}$, ``$\cdot$" denotes the dot product operation.
+where $\psi$ is the MLP operation~(composed of a layer of linear and an activation function layer), $w_{j}$ is the learned feature weight, $f_{j}$ is the feature information of $p_{j}$, $p_{j}$ is a neighboring point of centroid $p_{i}$, ``$\cdot$" denotes the dot product operation.
 This representation only considers the absolute features of neighboring points.
-The edge relation $e_{i j}$ is only related to the features $f_{j}$ of neighboring point $p_{j}$, and has no association relation with features $f_{i}$ of centroids $p_{i}$, which ignores the irregular geometric space of the point clouds, thus leading to the lack of shape perception and contextual information of $e_{i j}$.
+The edge relation $e_{i j}$ is only associated with the features $f_{j}$ of neighboring point $p_{j}$ and does not relate to the features $f_{i}$ of the centroids $p_{i}$.
+This neglects the irregular geometric space of the point clouds, leading to a lack of shape perception and contextual information for $e_{i j}$.
 To associate $p_{i}$ and $p_{j}$ in $e_{i j}$, we express the edge $e_{i j}$ with the second representation as follows:

-where $\delta$ is the shared MLPs, $w_{ij}$ is the shared weight and $f_{i}$ is the features of $p_{i}$, $f_{ij}$ is associated both with $f_{i}$ and $f_{j}$.
+where $\delta$ mainly composed of two linear layers and an activation function layer. $w_{ij}$ is the shared weight and $f_{i}$ is the features of $p_{i}$, $f_{ij}$ is associated both with $f_{i}$ and $f_{j}$.
 In this representation of $e_{i j}$, we concatenate $f_{j}-f_{i}$ and centroid features $f_{i}$ to enhance the perception of local shapes.
 In Section~\ref{sec:abl_studies}, we'll discuss the performances of our model with or without feature encoding.

-When the graph structures are constructed, next is to perform our Graph Transformer in Section~\ref{sec:Graph_Transformer}.
+When the graph structures are constructed, next is to proceed with our Graph Transformer in Section~\ref{sec:Graph_Transformer}.